 Docker With GPU

 ML cannot be compared with a normal software development task.
 It is an extremely expensive task, both resource-wise and time-wise.

 GPUs are one of the greatest power sources in High-Performance Computing (HPC).
 As one of the best GPU manufacturers and the leading one in providing HPC solutions for Deep Learning applications, NVIDIA has made a footprint, the CUDA framework, in the ML development space that many follow.

 NVIDIA-Docker is a Docker solution for NVIDIA’s popular CUDA framework which can help in maximum resource utilization on the GPU.
 It provides a runtime that mounts the underlying NVIDIA driver to a container which is totally independent of the version of CUDA that is installed in the machine.
-When run on a node GPU utilization becomes easy for Docker-containers thus enabling out resource greedy deep learning algorithms to run on large datasets without wasting any resources supplied by the GPU.
+When run on a node, GPU utilization becomes easy for Docker-containers thus enabling resource greedy deep learning algorithms to run on large datasets without wasting any resources supplied by the GPU.